|Education and Exam Regulations, Rules and Regulations|

 1: Examination and Education Regulation (EER) / Onderwijs- en Examenreglement (OER)

 Every study programme has its own Examination and Education Regulation (EER), which is updated every academic year and applies to the entire curriculum.
 The EER of the year in which you start your studies applies to your entire study programme.

 For example, the cohort of bachelor students who started their programme in 2015-16 will have to refer to the EER 2015-2016 for the requirements for graduation, regardless of the year in which they complete their studies.

 2: Rules and regulations

-The 'rules and regulations' apply to all students of all study programmes equally, and are valid for one academic year only.
-The rules and regulations' are an appendix of the Examination and Education Regulation (EER) , and are included in the PDF of the EER.
+The 'rules and regulations' apply to all students of a study programme, and are valid for one academic year only.

 3: Rules of Procedure for Exams

-The Rules of Procedure for exams (English, v.2017) / Reglement van Orde (Dutch, v.
-2017) is an UM-wide regulation that is determined by the Boards of Examiners of all UM faculties.
+The Rules of Procedure for exams (English, v.2020) / Reglement van Orde (Dutch, v.
+2020) is an UM-wide regulation that is determined by the Boards of Examiners of all UM faculties.
 Its aim is to ensure that all exams take place in an orderly fashion